 There are a number of different methods that can be used to treat OCD, including cognitive behavioural therapy (CBT) and mindfulness.

 The symptoms of OCD can take up a lot of time and seem impossible to stop or control.
 They can also cause OCD sufferers to feel distressed and confused.
-However, OCD is treatable and with effective therapy, it’s possible for individuals to regain control over their obsessions and compulsions, and resume the meaningful and valued life that they deserve.
+However, OCD is treatable and with effective therapy, it’s possible for people to regain control over their obsessions and compulsions, and resume the meaningful and valued life they deserve.

 OCD treatment options

-Two of the most common treatment methods for OCD are CBT and mindfulness, both of which can take place in the form of one-to-one therapy or group therapy, depending upon the most appropriate format for you.
+Two of the most common treatment methods for OCD are CBT and mindfulness, both of which can take place in the form of one-to-one therapy or group therapy, depending on the most appropriate format for you.

 Here, we explore how these therapeutic techniques are used in the treatment of this complex condition.